iroha-one/odoo-docs-ja/_sources/applications/finance/accounting/fiscal_localizations/localizations/mexico.rst.txt

       '{http://www.sat.gob.mx/sitio_internet/cfd/catalogos}c_TipoRelacion' does
       not resolve to a(n) simple type definition., line 36``

-   This can be caused by a database backup restored in anothe server, or when the XSD files are not correctly downloaded.
+   This can be caused by a database backup restored in another server, or when the XSD files are not correctly downloaded.
 Follow the same steps as above but: